13th INTERNATIONAL MEETING

 11:30 Illana Gozes (Israel) ADNP/davunetide play a critical role in sex-dependent hippocampal neurogenesis and memory boost

-12:00 Silvia Giatti (Italy) The sex of the brain: neuroactive steroid Implications for health and disease
+12:00 Silvia Giatti (Italy) The sex of the brain: neuroactive steroid implications for health and disease

 12:30 Marco Bortolato (USA) Sex, stress, and steroids: male-specific pathways in mood and coping regulation